evadyadko/IWO_week5/README.md

 # Introduction to research methods, week 5 :page_with_curl:
 ## Eva Dyadko

-In this Github there is a shell script, named *...*, that counts all occurrences of the article ***"de"*** in the [Dutch Wikipedia page of the Rijksuniveristeit Groningen](https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen).
+In this Github there is a shell script, named *count_de.sh*, that counts all occurrences of the article ***"de"*** in the [Dutch Wikipedia page of the Rijksuniveristeit Groningen](https://nl.wikipedia.org/wiki/Rijksuniversiteit_Groningen).

-how to use it
-what isit for?
-what an external user can find in it? what are the results document your data (how can the data be accessed? are you storing an offline version of the page or not?)
+are you storing an offline version of the page or not?)

 ## Getting started
 ### Download repository: